Skip to main content

 Creating a Trade

-Call GET /trade/one-time-wallet - Vanish Core returns a fresh single-use Solana keypair address.
+Call GET /trade/one-time-wallet - Vanish Core returns a fresh single-use Solana wallet address.
 You do not generate this yourself.
-Never reuse a one-time wallet address across transactions.
+Set the returned address as the signer for all swap instructions in your transaction before submitting.

 • Your original swap instructions are present and unchanged

-• Only loan and repay instructions were added
+• Only Vanish’s injected instructions were added

 • No unauthorised modifications were made